TriVicktor/Machine-Vision/README.md

 # Machine-Vision
-Drew a heatmap about moving of badminton player
+Draw a heatmap about moving of badminton player